maple-labs/maple-docs/technical-resources/loans/fixed-term-loan/loans.md

-Loans in the Maple protocol are deployed from a factory and initialized by Borrowers.
+Fixe Term Loans in the Maple protocol are deployed from a factory and initialized by Borrowers.
 They facilitate the following:

 1. Perform Loan funding.
 2. Draw down funds.